aymane-maghouti/sales-data-pipeline/README.md

 Special thanks to the open-source communities behind `Apache Airflow,` `Python`, and `Looker Studio` for providing powerful tools for data extraction, transformation, orchestration, and visualization.

 ## Conclusion
-This ETL project showcases a comprehensive workflow for extracting, transforming, and loading data into a cloud-based data warehouse while also creating interactive dashboards for data exploration and analysis.
+This ETL project showcases a comprehensive workflow for extracting, transforming, and loading data into a cloud-based data warehouse while also creating interactive dashboard for data exploration and analysis.

 ## Contacts
 For any questions or inquiries related to this project, feel free to contact me :)